English Language and Literature Reading List

 Historical contexts:

-Bear in mind that ‘the Anglo-Saxon period’ in historical terms is long – it begins with the migration of the Germanic tribes of the Angles, Saxons and Jutes into Britain in the fifth century, but most of the texts we will discuss are written down (and many of them possibly composed) in the later tenth/early eleventh centuries, so not long before the Norman Conquest in 1066.
+Bear in mind that ‘the Anglo-Saxon period’ in historical terms is long – it begins with the migration of the Germanic tribes of the Angles, Saxons and Jutes into Britain in the fifth century, but most of the texts we will discuss are written down (and many of them possibly composed) in the later tenth/early eleventh centuries, not long before the Norman Conquest in 1066.

 Try to stay aware of this as you learn about the period.
 History books begin with early events such as the conversion to Christianity in the seventh century.
 As a context for much of the literature we will be looking at, these events are fairly remote.
 Make sure you persevere to sections about mid- and later Anglo-Saxon England, especially Viking attacks from the eighth century, King Alfred’s reign and the creation of the Danelaw in the ninth century, and the Benedictine Reform in the tenth century.